 Spasticity is an uncontrolled stiffening of muscles caused by a disruption of signals from the brain.
-The onset of spasticity after TBI is often rapid, occurring as early as one week following the brain injury.
+The onset of spasticity after traumatic brain injury (TBI) is often rapid, occurring as early as one week following the brain injury.

-Because spasticity is rooted in problems with the brain, effective treatments must involve neuroplasticity, the brain’s natural repair mechanism.
+Because spasticity is a problem that is rooted within the brain, treatments must engage neuroplasticity, the brain’s natural repair mechanism, in order to be effective.

 In this article, you will learn more about the causes of spasticity after TBI, plus the best ways to treat it.
-You will also discover how to treat muscles that have been effectively paralyzed by spasticity.
+You will also discover how to treat muscles that have been affected by spasticity.

-Spasticity is associated with a condition called hyperreflexia, which causes increased activity of the muscle stretch reflex.
-The muscle stretch reflex (myotatic reflex) is a muscle contraction that occurs in response to stretching within the muscle.
+Spasticity is associated with a condition called hyperreflexia, which causes increased activity of the reflex that is found within muscles.
+This reflex is actually a muscle contraction that occurs when the muscle is stretched or lengthened.

-When you stretch a muscle, the muscle spindle lengthens and its nerve activity increases.
-The increased neural activity triggers a contraction in the muscle fibers to resist the stretching.
-This prevents muscles from stretching too far and tearing.
+When you stretch a muscle, receptors within the muscle are activated which prevents muscles from stretching too far and tearing.

-The myotatic reflex is controlled by the central nervous system (i.e. the brain and spinal cord).
-Normally, the muscles and the brain send neural messages to each other through the spinal cord, enabling the brain to know when to contract the muscles and when to release them.
+This reflexive process is controlled by the central nervous system (i.e. the brain and spinal cord).
+Normally, the muscles and the brain send messages to each other through the spinal cord, letting the brain to know when to contract the muscles and when to release them.

-However, after a brain injury, this communication is disrupted, which leads to an imbalance of signals to the muscles.
-As a result, the myotatic reflex can never deactivate, and the muscles will stay in a constant state of flexion.
-This state is what doctors call spasticity.
+However, after a brain injury, this communication is disrupted, which leads to an imbalance of signals.
+As a result, the reflex is never turned on, resulting in a constant state of contraction.
+This state is what doctors refer to as spasticity.

 - Muscle spasms